sonupatel83/TASK-MANAGEMENT/README.md

 6. Tasks: Displays a list of tasks with filter options.

 # How To Run:
-1. Install install the required libraries by running:
+1. Install the required libraries by running:
         Copy code:
             pip install -r requirements.txt